On World Mental Health Day, each October, your timelines will be flooded with social media postings and media stories about mental health.

 Focus on the solution and what you want to move towards not what you want to move away from.
 Keep your focus on the future ahead of you.

 Visualise and focus on what success will look like.
 How will you be, think and feel?

 Set your goals and chunk them down into small, achievable steps.
 Find that motivation within you, the deep intrinsic motivation that is hard for others to impact and influence.

 Often as we rush through life we don’t stop to really give time to consider the meaning behind the things we see, hear and experience.

 Sometimes slowing down to be a more critical thinker can help us to understand our world better.
 Often there is a meaning in a situation that we need to take some time to Stop, Think and Review.

 If we do not stop and think before we act then we tend to act in the same way and therefore get the same response.
-Give yourself time to stop and pause for thought, what is happening, what is holding you back, what do you need to do differently, then you can decide on how to act.
+Give yourself time to stop and pause for thought, what is happening, what is holding you back, and what you need to do differently, and then you can decide on how to act.

 Are you surrounding yourself with people who ‘fan your flames’?